 - If a shark is sighted, swim back to shore as smoothly as possible.
 You do not want to attract attention to yourself.

 Thank you again for stopping by!
-I am on my way to San Onofre State Beach/ Old Man’s Beach tomorrow to celebrate going back to work this weekend.
+I am going to San Onofre State Beach/ Old Man’s Beach tomorrow to celebrate returning to work this weekend.
 Hopefully, I will have a bunch of shark sightings to write about!

 Until next time!